LaVar Ball Says The Media Wants To Create An Issue With LeBron James

 LaVar Ball believes the media is attempting to create an issue between he and LeBron James.

-Now that James has signed on to play with the Los Angeles Lakers alongside LaVar’s son Lonzo Ball, some are questioning if the three time NBA champion will get along with the outspoken father of the team’s rookie.
+Now that James has signed on to play with the Los Angeles Lakers alongside LaVar’s son, Lonzo Ball, some are questioning if the three time NBA champion will get along with the outspoken father of the team’s rookie.

 “The media, all y’all try to say, ‘Ah LaVar — LeBron’s gonna tell LaVar to shut up and this and that.’
-They try to create this (wedge) between us where it’s nothing there,” LaVar told the V-103in Atlanta, Georgia this week.
+They try to create this (wedge) between us where it’s nothing there,” LaVar told V-103 in Atlanta, this week.
 “I see why.
 Because LeBron is very successful.
 I’m successful.
 They don’t want us together.”

-LaVar insists he and LeBron will get along well because they have three things in common which is family, business and winning.
+LaVar insists that he and LeBron will get along well because they have three things in common: family, business, and winning.
 However, there was once a time when James did mention that he had a problem with LaVar.

 Last year, LaVar responded to questions about the children of NBA stars doing well in the sport.
-He brought up LeBron Jr., the son of James who has become a star player on an AAU team and garnered some national attention.
+He brought up LeBron, Jr., the son of James, who has become a star player on an AAU team and garnered some national attention.

 What up Philly!
 The Big Baller, and JBA League has touched down in Philly for an exciting JBA double header game tomorrow @ Cure Insurance Arena.
 First game is @ 5pm, second game is 7:30pm.
 Come out and support.
 BBB popup shop inside Cure Insurance Arena.
 Get ur merch and get photos. #changingthegame #builtforthis #JBA #BBB @jba